Generating C-code for neural networks

 H = Symbolics.variables( :h, 1:hidden_state_size )

-y = rnn_model( X ) # Этой командой можно выполнять нейросеть и одновременно обновлять состояние
+y,h = rnn( X ) # Этой командой можно выполнять нейросеть и одновременно обновлять состояние

 println( c_model_code )

-This particular architecture returns the state vector h as an output variable (for it y and h are the same variables).
+This particular architecture returns a state vector as an output variable. h.

 Other architectures will require a more complex code generation process.
-For example, the model can be trained using the usual library tools Flux, but a surrogate neural network architecture in the form of a Julia function (e.g., a function that will return y and h) will be developed for the code generation phase.
+For example, the model can be trained using the usual library tools.

-The amount of refinements for code generation from a recurrent neural network can be estimated by the following pattern, which can hardly be called simple:
+The number of improvements to generate code from a recurrent neural network can be estimated using the following template, which can hardly be called simple:

 c_code_standalone = """